 Art & Cyndi Rae

 The pandemic served to restructure and accelerate care of pastors in Brazil, when zoom became the norm for meeting together.
 Instead of physically travelling through a vast geographical region (central and southern Brazil), Art set up monthly group and individual meetings with Vineyard pastors.
 Art is currently training as a Spiritual director with Sustainable Faith.
-Cyndi supervises a team of Brazilians who minister to the sexually and relationally broken through the Journey course.
+Cyndi is currently taking Masters level courses in Counselling as she continues to provide pastoral care to a team of Brazilians who she trained to minister in the area of trauma.
 They continue to serve the wellbeing of pastors and leaders in Brazil and Canada as pastoral counselors and spiritual directors.

 The Raes moved their home base to Calgary in the spring of 2021.
 We are thrilled to get to spend more time with them and continue to support their ongoing ministry in Brazil.